 PTSD is not a new disorder.
 There are descriptions of similar symptoms that go back to ancient times, and there is clear documentation in the medical literature starting with the Civil War, when a PTSD-like disorder, "soldier’s heart", was discussed.
 Although the disorder has had different names over the years (shell shock, combat fatigue), the basic description of difficulties was similar.

 PTSD has been observed in all Veteran populations that have been studied, including World War II, Korean conflict, and Persian Gulf populations, and in United Nations peacekeeping forces deployed to other war zones around the world.
 There are similar findings of PTSD in military veterans in other countries.

 Residential PTSD treatment

-The residential PTSD program offers an intensive treatment approach in which military related PTSD attend treatment activities on a daily basis while residing on Ward 14-2.
-A variety of symptoms patterns may be apparent in Veterans who are showing or have shown war stress reactions.
-Some Veterans continue to show a delayed stress reaction which includes disruptive anxiety, guilt, anger, and intrusive memories related to combat.
-In varying degrees, symptoms experienced by the individual may have become associated with long-term disrupting effects in major areas of life functioning including social, psychological, vocational, and family adjustment.
+The residential PTSD program offers an intensive treatment program in which Veterans attend treatment activities on a daily basis while residing on Ward 14-2.
+A variety of symptoms may be experienced by Veterans with PTSD including anxiety, guilt, anger, and intrusive memories.
+Symptoms may cause long-term disrupting effects in major areas of life including social, psychological, vocational, and family adjustment.
 Treatment is aimed at helping Veterans cope with trauma, learn more adaptive ways to cope with current problems, and learn to feel and think better about themselves.
 This program is designed to address the emotional, social, occupational, and family consequences of PTSD and to help Veterans develop effective coping skills.
 Veterans are expected to attend all treatment activities throughout the week.
-Evening activities are also available.
+Evening activities are also available

 Integrated Recovery Treatment